ikcandido/Elastic-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers receive traffic that enters a website and distribute it across multiple servers.
-This is an important part of establishing a fault tolerant system and can play a role in the mitigation of DoS/DDoS attacks.
+This is an important part of establishing a fault tolerant system and can play a role in the mitigation of Denial of Service attacks (DoS).
 - One advantage of using a jump box is that it is a secure gateway to the additional VMs in the network and is typically used by system administrators.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to system logs/files and machine metrics.